Diacon81/Wine/README.md

 Ensure the required libraries are installed.

 - Project Structure:
-wines.ipynb: Jupyter Notebook containing the project code.
+wines.ipynb.
+Jupyter Notebook containing the project code.

 - Record of Incidents: